Battle erupts in California over clothes donation bins

 But John Lindsay, a vice president of DARE America, said his organization would not be able to survive without the agreements it has with for-profits in California, Texas and Maryland.

-West Chicago-based USAgain operates 10,000 for-profit collection bins in 17 states, many of them placed in cooperation with various schools, churches and other non-profits.
+West Chicago-based USAgain operates 10,000 for-profit collection bins in 17 states, many of them bearing the names of charities.

 "We think that being profitable is a great way to make sure an activity is sustainable and can thrive in the long term," the company, which does not disclose revenues, says on its website.